-A purchase order (PO) is a business document and the very first official offer given to a vendor by a purchaser stating the kinds, quantities and agreed rates of products or services.
+A purchase order (PO) is a business document and the very first official offer given to a vendor by a purchaser stating the kinds, quantities, price sheets, and agreed rates of products or services.
 It is used to monitor external suppliers ' purchases of products and services.

 In case of a buyer's inability to pay for products or services, sellers are also shielded by POs.
-Additionally, purchase order is a vital part of enterprise resource planning system orders.
-But how are you going to make a purposeful purchase order?
+Additionally, a purchase order is a vital part of enterprise resource planning system orders.
+But how are you going to make a purposeful purchase order form?
 Learn how!